-Right now, there are more than 300 open job positions for Product Owner only in Spain in LinkedIn.
+Right now, there are more than 400 open job positions for Product Owner only in Spain in LinkedIn, and the figure keeps growing.
 Hiring Product Owners has become a huge headache for most companies, as well as developing internal talent.

 Finding a great Product Owner in the market is as difficult as finding a unicorn.
 Demand for talent for digital businesses is growing fast and certain vital and difficult roles like Product Owner are rare species.

 We have been talking with many Heads of Product and Product Directors and we realize how difficult is to find good Product Owners in the market.

 Great Product Owners will only leave their current company for an attractive opportunity in an awesome company and their compensation expectations might be well far from your reach.

 Besides, most Product Owners who are available in the market or within your company lack the necessary skills to successfully lead a product development team.
 And, even those Product Owners who have the skills might lack fundamental industry specific background.